120-SAS

 Reference Standards JIS K 6719-1/2, K 6921-2, K 6922-2, K 6923-1, K 6924-1, K 6926-2, K 7210-1, ISO 1133-1, ASTM D1238

-Number of Samples 1 or 3 samples per test cycle (2 kinds)
+Number of Test Samples 1 or 3 cups of samples

-Cylinder Cleaning Automatic (Solvent cleaning can also be automatic)
+Cylinder Cleaning Automatic (solvent can also be used in the automatic cleaning cycle)

 Die Cleaning Automatic